 Our temperatures are dropping slightly here in Illinois.
-Summer is clinging to September while Fall is trying to wiggle her way in.
-The trees can’t ignore the shorter days however, and leaves are beginning to turn color.
-This is such a beautiful time of year and worthy of a post about fall decorating ideas to boost your home’s curb appeal.
+Summer hasn’t left yet but fall is trying to wiggle her way in.
+The trees can’t ignore the shorter days however, and leaves will start to turn color in few weeks.
+While it isn’t here just yet, autumn is such a beautiful time of year and worthy of a post about fall decorating ideas to boost your home’s curb appeal.

 A fringe of red leaves creates a pretty canopy over a front door.
 It’s nice when outdoor decor happens naturally like this.

 Want to create memorable curb appeal for the fall season?
 Rather than rust-colored flowers, how about a rusty old car?
 Personally I’m more interested in the pretty red house behind the car.

 When it comes to fall decorating ideas to boost your curb appeal, you don’t have to go all out to make it pretty.
 Simple, colorful mums look great on a painted porch floor.

 Got a wagon lying around somewhere?
 Fill it with fall decor and park it in the front yard.